officedrone/NSG-Flow-Log-Reader/README.md

 A GUI application for parsing and visualizing Azure Network Security Group (NSG) Flow Logs from JSON files.

+## Requirements

+- Python 3.x
+- Tkinter (usually included with Python)
+- Raw vNet flow logs in JSON format in the same folder (or subfolders) as the script

+## Usage

+1. Run the application in the directory containing your NSG flow log JSON files.
+You can run it by opening a command prompt and executing 'python NSGFlowLogReader.py'
+2. Double-click or select files and click "Open Selected", or highlight a file and click 'Open Selected File' button
+3. Browse and search through network flow records
+4. Use copy buttons to export data for analysis

 <img width="1377" height="785" alt="image" src="https://github.com/user-attachments/assets/cc223cf8-40b2-440b-afad-8d57955ea7fb" />

 ## Features
 - **File Management**: Automatically loads all JSON files from current directory and subdirectories
 - **Data Parsing**: Converts vNet flow log records into readable format with:
   - Protocol mapping (6 → TCP, 17 → UDP)